bodynar/bodynarf.react-components/readme.md

 			onPageChange={onPageChange}
 		/>
 	```
+ - **Search** - Search bar with optional button to perform search
+ - **Tabs** - Container for multi-content with option of switching displaying content without refreshing\scrolling page

 ### Hooks

- - **useComponentOutsideClick** - Attach watcher for mouse clicks and emmit event when click was outside of component
+ - **useComponentOutsideClick** - Attach watcher for mouse clicks and emit event when click was outside of component
  - **usePagination** - Create a pagination config to easily manipulate with Paginator component